Geology Determines Destiny

 One thing I learned while working on "Idaho Geology, A Convergence of Wonders" is how little I know about the subject.
 It definitely keeps me humble.

-Here are some things I learned that you may not have heard about...
+Here are some things I learned that you may not have heard.

 We’ve all grown up believing the depth of Hells Canyon is primarily a product of Idaho’s largest river, but the Snake River came late to the party.
 The depth of Hells Canyon is more a product of tectonic plates and uplifting of the nearby mountains.
-And, the Hells Canyon waters likely flowed south, not north.
+And, the Hells Canyon waters likely originally flowed south, not north.
 "If you look at all the tributaries to the Snake River in the southern part of Hells Canyon," says Professor Bill, "they actually are flowing toward the south.
 The whole thing was going to the south.”
-Some geologists argue that the Salmon River was once Idaho’s major river, with a much shorter Snake River a tributary to the River of No Return.
+Some geologists argue that the Salmon River was once Idaho’s major river, with a much shorter Snake River a tributary of the River of No Return.

-I learned that the mass of rock in the center of the state – the batholith -- stopped rising about 5 to 10 miles underground.
+I learned that the mass of rock in the center of the state—the batholith—stopped rising about 5 to 10 miles underground.
 That’s where the molten rock reached its buoyancy and started to cool.
 In other words, what we know today as the Sawtooth Mountains couldn’t even make an appearance until the miles of earth above it disappeared.
 "Either part of it just physically slides off, or part of it erodes away," explains Professor Bill.
 "In the case of central Idaho, both processes have occurred.”
 Only then could glaciers and wind and rain shape what we see today.

-I learned that Idaho was once ocean front property.
+I learned that Idaho was once ocean-front property.
 The slowly moving Pacific tectonic plate reeled Oregon in from the south Pacific and docked it on the west side of Idaho.
 That plate has continued to slide under the North American plate, creating immense heat and pressure directly under Idaho and making this part of the world such an interesting geologic region.

-As Professor Martha stated, “This is a fabulous state for a geologist to work in.
+As Professor Marty stated, “This is a fabulous state for a geologist to work in.
 I can’t think of another state that has anything better than we have here.
 Without having to walk very far, you can go from two billion years ago to today.”

-And while Utah was draining into southern Idaho, the waters of Montana were draining into northern Idaho.
-According to geologist Mark McFadden, an ice dam 2,000 feet high and 20 miles wide blocked the Clark Fork River near the Idaho border.
+And while Utah was draining into southern Idaho, the waters of Montana were also draining into Idaho.
+According to geologist Mark McFadden, an ice dam 2,000 feet high and 20 miles wide blocked the Clark Fork River near the eastern Idaho border.
 That created a massive lake behind it that stretched eastward 200 miles into Montana.

 But as impressive as the ice dam was, it was no match for a warming climate.

-Fifty miles an hour, taller than the Empire State building, 60 times the size of the Amazon River, the power of ten times the combined flow of all the rivers in the world.
+The superlatives are astounding: 50 miles an hour, taller than the Empire State building, 60 times the size of the Amazon River, the power of ten times the combined flow of all the rivers in the world.

-What makes the story unique is that, starting about 18,000 years ago and continuing until about 14,000 years ago, the number of dam failures, according to Mark, was "at least 25 failures and maybe closer to 40.
+What makes the story unique is that, starting about 18,000 years ago and continuing until about 14,000 years ago, the number of ice dam failures, according to Mark, was "at least 25 failures and maybe closer to 40.
 So we're very proud of our Idaho story."

 --------------------------------------------